- Art and the History of ArtArt and the History of Art

 • Studio Elective

-• Art History Elective
+• History of Art Elective

 In consultation with their advisors, students in this concentration will be encouraged to take additional courses both in art history and other disciplines.
 These courses should be broadly related to their artistic interests outside of the studio concentration, enriching their interdisciplinary understanding and engagement within a liberal arts curriculum.
 This expectation will be especially high for honors thesis candidates.